astronomer/airflow-guides/guides/soda_guide.md

 For the DAG code no additional providers or packages need to be installed since the `BashOperator` is part of the Airflow core.

-## Example: Run Soda Core checks on a Snowflake database
+## Example: Run Soda Core checks from Airflow

 This example shows one possible way to set up data quality checks on a Snowflake database using Soda Core.